 Alcohol can also affect sleep.
 “So many of us think of alcohol as a sleep aid, because it helps us drift off quickly,” says Ulysses Magalang, MD, director of the sleep medicine program at Ohio State University Medical Center.
 “But while it’s true that alcohol will make you fall asleep faster, it actually causes a lot of brain arousal once it’s metabolized—which usually happens during the second half of the night.”
 The result?
 An inability to achieve deep, slow-wave sleep, the restorative type of sleep that helps us feel so well rested in the morning.

-Jennifer Lang is a freelance writer in White Plains, New York.
+By Jennifer Lang, a freelance writer in White Plains, New York

 The All-Natural Rx